HandsOnDataViz/book/chart/column-bar-google/README.md

 10) To embed your chart in another website, click the upper-right chart editing controls, select Publish Chart, select Embed, and press the Publish button.
 Copy the iframe code and see the [Embed on Your Web](http://www.datavizforall.org/embed/) chapter in this book.

+11) Reminder: Currently, there is no easy way to cite or link to your source data inside a Google Sheets chart.
+Instead, cite and link to your source data in the text of the web page, as shown in the example at the top.

 ## Separated Column and Bar Charts
 Best to compare categories in separate clusters.
 Vertical columns, or horizontal bars for long labels.